-The main goal of HR professionals that conduct candidate experience processes is to improve and optimize their recruiting strategies and acceptance rates.
+HR professionals’ main goal in conducting a candidate experience survey is to improve and optimize their recruiting strategies and acceptance rates.
 But how can HR professionals make this process better, swifter, and more inclusive?
-Keep reading to learn how Candidate Experience Surveys are the go-to strategy for data-driven professionals.

-Candidate experience is essential for most companies since it gives potential employees an authentic look into how the company works even before they are employed.
+It is essential for most companies since it gives potential employees an authentic look into how the company works even before they are employed.
+Keep reading to learn how candidate experience surveys are the go-to strategy for data-driven professionals.

-What is a Candidate Experience Survey?
+What is a candidate experience survey?

-In its essence, a Candidate Experience Survey is a survey that happens during or after the applicant’s recruiting process.
+In its essence, a candidate experience survey is a survey that happens during or after the applicant’s recruiting process.
 These are usually conducted by the Human Resources (HR) team to enhance and optimize their process and, by extension, the company.

 In today’s highly opinionated and communicative world, this kind of survey is most likely the greatest approach to collect such valuable information, given that the questions are designed to directly ask applicants what they really thought of the (usually many!) steps of your recruitment questions — and, best of all, anonymously and unfiltered.

 That’s why this experience survey will provide you with honest and accurate information to assess, in real-world terms, how a candidate’s experience was.

 Importance of using a candidate experience survey